 COVID-19 IMPACT INFORMATION AND TEMPORARY BUILDING CLOSURE

-In response to these concerns, and in line with governmental recommendations and guidelines that are quickly evolving, the Nature Center at Shaker Lakes’ building will be temporarily closed to the public through Friday, May 1, in accordance with the state's recent amendment to the Stay at Home Order.
+In line with governmental recommendations and guidelines, the Nature Center at Shaker Lakes’ building is temporarily closed to the public until further notice.
 Our staff will continue to work behind the scenes and our management team will monitor this evolving situation and share any additional information as it comes to light.
-We continue to have no reason to believe there is any link to reported COVID-19 cases in Cuyahoga County and the Nature Center.

 TRAIL USAGE INFORMATION: